 About Cheap Computing

 Cheap Computing is your guide to low-cost computer hardware and software for both home and business use.
-While most IT-related columns tell you how to spend your money on the lastest and greatest gadgets, Cheap Computing tells you how to spend as little as possible, often by using trailing edge products instead of constantly running to stay on the leading edge of technology.
+While most IT-related columns tell you how to spend your money on the latest and greatest gadgets, Cheap Computing tells you how to spend as little as possible, often by using trailing edge products instead of constantly running to stay on the leading edge of technology.

 The funny thing is, those of us who stick to older (we like to call it ”proven”) technology not only save money, but usually have more reliable computers, networks, and other digital products than our friends who wait in line to get the latest iThingie every time a new one hits the market.